Measure theory

 Thus, a algebra of sets allow only finite unions, unlike σ-algebras where we allow countable unions.

-Given a space and an algebra
+Given a space

 , a premeasure is a function